4d/docs/website/translated_docs/pt/Concepts/quick-tour.md

 ## Objects and collections

 You can handle 4D language objects and collections using the object notation to get or to set their values.
-For example:
+Por exemplo:

 ```4d
 employee.name:="Smith"